-The long-term financial plan of the state is to target aggressive economic development efforts at five industry sectors where North Dakota has a competitive advantage because of our natural or human resources - value-added agriculture, advanced manufacturing, technology-based businesses, energy, and tourism.
-Economic growth in these industries has grown state revenues and allowed the state to fund priorities, such as education and human services, build significant financial reserves, and provide tax relief.
+The long-term financial plan of the state is to target aggressive economic development efforts at five industry sectors where North Dakota has a competitive advantage because of natural or human resources - value-added agriculture, advanced manufacturing, technology-based businesses, energy, and tourism.
+Economic growth in these industries has grown state revenues and allowed the state to meet three primary budget objectives that have guided the budget process -- to fund priorities, such as education and human services, build significant financial reserves, and provide tax relief.